Camping safety made simple

 Lock up valuables from your campsite

-Never leave items in an outside RV compartment.
+Don't leave valuable items in an outside RV compartment or in your tent.
 Many RVs use a universal key to unlock these storage areas.
 Instead, keep items secured inside a camper, trailer or vehicle when you're away.
 If you do have an RV, pull the shades to keep the interior concealed.
-For an additional layer of security, buy a small safe and hide it somewhere inside.
+For an additional layer of security, consider a small safe and hide it somewhere inside.

 Camping meal prep

-Wear long pants tucked into your socks, sturdy shoes, a hat, sunglasses and layers you can easily remove.
-Also pack sunscreen, a map, a compass, water, packaged snacks and insect spray with DEET.
-Bring your cell phone along, too.
+Consider wearing long pants tucked into your socks, sturdy shoes, a hat, sunglasses and layers you can easily remove.
+Also pack sunscreen, a map, a compass, water, packaged snacks and insect spray.
+Bring your fully charged cell phone along, too.
 Not all locations will have service, but if you do, your phone can be a valuable lifeline should you get lost or need assistance.
 Carrying a whistle is also a good idea.
 Stay on designated hiking trails, and take frequent stops to rest and rehydrate.

-Wild animals can be unpredictable and can carry diseases.
-It's best to bring your binoculars and watch them from a distance.
-If you're camping in an area that bears inhabit, be sure you know what to do if you meet one.
+Wild animals can be unpredictable and may carry diseases.
+It's safer to bring your binoculars and watch them from a distance.
+If you're camping in an area that bears inhabit, review what to do if you meet one.

 Going to bed